RosboneMako/MakoDistortion/README.md

 The VST has only been successfully tested in Reaper and Cakewalk.

 I am not a C++ programmer.
-So many parts of this code could be done efficiantly and easier to read if using correct C++ style.
+So many parts of this code could be done efficiently and easier to read if using correct C++ style.

 It is presented as a simple example to get started in JUCE VST programming.